-Our caring staff will educate you about the latest products, techniques, and information to help you prevent dental disease.
-As a partner in your goal for strong, healthy teeth, we provide a large range of general and preventive dental therapies to safeguard precious smiles.
+Our caring staff at Shelton Dental Center will educate you about the latest products, techniques, and information to help you prevent dental disease.
+As a partner in your goal for strong, healthy teeth, Shelton Dental Center provides a large range of general and preventive dental therapies to safeguard precious smiles.

 Protect your family’s teeth with proper preventive care, designed to identify and treat oral problems before they escalate.
 After reviewing our list of preventive treatment options, call today to schedule your dental checkup or dental cleaning visit.
-We want to give you a smalltown welcome – and a reason to smile!
-Learn more about Dental Check ups.
+We want to give you a smalltown welcome – and a reason to smile! *Link*Learn more about Dental Check ups*Link*

 We look forward to seeing you for your first appointment.